 - Have you had a recent sore throat, sinus infection, tooth abscess, or other illness?

 The physical exam will include a thorough inspection of your mouth and nose.
 A throat culture may be taken if you have a sore throat or mouth sores.

 In rare cases, tests that may be performed include:

 - Blood tests to screen for diabetes or kidney failure

 - X-ray of the abdomen

 Antibiotics may be prescribed for some conditions.
 For an object in the nose, your provider will use an instrument to remove it.

-Quirynen M, Laleman I, Dadamio J, De Geest S, Vandekerckhove B, Teughels W. Breath malodor.
+Quirynen M, Laleman I, Geest SD, Hous CD, Dekeyser C, Teughels W. Breath malodor.
 In: Newman MG, Takei HH, Klokkevold PR, Carranza FA, eds.
-Carranza's Clinical Periodontology.
-12th ed.
-St Louis, MO: Elsevier Saunders; 2015:chap 52.
+Newman and Carranza's Clinical Periodontology.
+13th ed.
+Philadelphia, PA: Elsevier; 2019:chap 49.